“What is transfer pricing?”

 More Focus On Transfer Pricing Rules

 Recently, there has been a wide international focus on tp practices.
-Various international developments, such as political pressure at the level of G20/G8 and OECD, make that regulations become more strict and complex.
+Various international developments, such as political pressure at the level of G20/G8 and OECD, make that transfer pricing guidelines are becoming more strict and complex.
 To understand this development better, read our article what is BEPS.

 Governments consider unrealistic profit shifting a major problem and have taken it head on.
 If you don’t follow the rules you take a substantial risk.
 And it is important to note that the rules apply even if you’re not trying to avoid taxes.